Music production

 Website

 A lightweight but powerful DAW from the guy who made WinAmp (the good version).
-It's nagware and proprietary, but multiplatform.
+It's nagware with an unlimited trial period and

 Renoise